 - In addition thereto if you use IA’ Portal: login-details such as user name and password and any personal data relating to you that you enter into the open text field;

-- Other data of contact person(s) of clients of which the processing is required by or necessary to comply with applicable laws or regulations, as provided by the client, obtained from a public source, obtained from supervisory or regulatory authorities or another third party.
+- Other data of which the processing is required by or necessary to comply with applicable laws or regulations, as provided by the client, obtained from a public source, obtained from supervisory or regulatory authorities or another third party.

 - Name and address details (name, first names, initials, titles, gender, address, postal code, job title);